scholarslab/digital-collect-toolkit/docs/omeka-setup/custom-theme.md

 4. Open your Omeka folder and locate the '/themes' folder within.

-5. Copy or move the unzipped 'cville_rally_theme' folder from your desktop (or from where you saved this folder) and place it withing the 'omeka/themes' folder located in step #4.
+5. Copy or move the unzipped 'cville_rally_theme' folder from your desktop (or from where you saved this folder) and place it within the 'omeka/themes' folder located in step #4.

 6. Log in to your Omeka admin panel (found at the url: 'your-site-url/admin'), and click on the 'Appearance' option in the top navigation bar.